 Mental Health Trainings

-Suicide Prevention Trainings - The Counseling & Psychological Services Center, in conjunction with SF Suicide Prevention, will offer a free 2-day Applied Suicide Intervention Skills Training (ASIST) workshop from 9am-5pm on Thursday, June 5 and Friday, June 6.
+Suicide Prevention Trainings - The Counseling & Psychological Services Center, in conjunction with SF Suicide Prevention, will be offering a free 2-day Applied Suicide Intervention Skills Training (ASIST) workshop during Fall semester (to be announced).
 Snacks will be provided on both days.
 Participation in the full 2 days is required.
 This training is open to faculty, staff. and students.
 Space is limited.

 The goal of ASIST is to increase the knowledge of laypeople to the signs of possible suicide ideation and how to help the person through it - suicide first aid.
 The training is highly interactive and practice-oriented, with small group discussions, skills practice based on adult learning principles, and powerful videos on suicide intervention.
-To register for this training, please email S. Chen (email@example.com) in Counseling & Psychological Services Center.
+If you are interested in attending this training, please email S. Chen (email@example.com) in Counseling & Psychological Services Center.
 Please include your name, Dept (or area of study) and phone number.
-Deadline for registration is May 30, 2014.
-Room location (on campus) to be announced.
+More information will be provided when training dates have been determined.

 How to Take Care of Yourself During Stressful Times